UTS-Visual-Communication/intro-to-web/README.md

 ### Making our Text and Image II map of Sydney (second hour)
 * Get students to bring up their web pages on screen and walk around the room and look at each others work
 * They can pick two other people's websites that they want to link up with
-* A person can only be linked to twice, we'll give you some dots to put in front of their computer's so they can know that person has been linked up already.
-They also cannot link back and forth to each other.
-They will need to get the students URL so they can link to them.
+* A person can only be linked to twice, we'll give you post-its.
+Each student writes their URL on two post its in front of their computer, if someone wants to link up to them they take the post it.
+If you have some post its at the end of class gather them up and give them to the next set up classes to use.
 * Then take them through how to make a link, and how to link to each other's URLs i.e. a href=
 * They are to think about how they want to do the link i.e. is it at the bottom of the page, or is it a word in their text?
 And what text is used for link i.e. "Another Mystery Structure" or "Nearby you might find..."
 * If a student doesn't have a link (or have two), they can go to one of the other class rooms and link up with a student there.
 Please also keep a couple of URLs from your class to pass on to the next set of classes.